MyEtherWallet/knowledge-base/source/_posts/en/security-and-privacy/what-is-a-mnemonic-phrase.md

 * Avoid hand-typing your phrase into computers that are connected to the internet.

 ## __My phrase brings me to unfamiliar addresses.
 Why?__
 * Think back to where you first created the wallet.
-Did the service require a password (13th or 25th word)?
+Did the service require an extra word (13th or 25th word)?
-    * If it did, try entering your mnemonic phrase with the password you made.
+    * If it did, try entering your mnemonic phrase with the extra word you made.
-    * If you already tried that, try entering the phrase leaving the password field blank.
+    * If you already tried that, try entering the phrase leaving the extra word field blank.
 * If neither of these options worked, double-check the order and spelling of all words.
 * If you're still stuck, reach out to our support team.
 We're always happy to help.